What Is Lupus? Stages, Symptoms, & Treatment

 Not many people are familiar with the disease called lupus.
 In fact, according to the Lupus Foundation of America, around 72% of Americans between the ages of 18 to 34 know little to nothing about the disease.
-That's especially disturbing because individuals in that age range are among those the most at risk.
+However, individuals in that age range are among those the most at risk.

 One reason lupus doesn't attract attention is because it's difficult to diagnose.
-Symptoms are very common and can include pain, swelling, skin rashes, and fatigue.These same symptoms are often associated with various other health problems, which makes it difficult to determine when and if you might have lupus.
+Symptoms are very common and can include pain, swelling, skin rashes, and fatigue.These same symptoms are often associated with various other health problems, which makes it difficult to determine if you have lupus.

 It takes an average of almost six years for a person with lupus to get an accurate diagnosis.
 Therefore, learning about lupus could save you or a loved one from years of frustration.

 Lupus is an autoimmune disease, which means that the cells that destroy invaders get confused and start to attack your healthy tissue.
 Here are some terms that will help you to understand lupus better:

 - Chronic: Lupus is a chronic disease, meaning that it will affect a person throughout their life.